citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/portfolio-and-catalog/contract.md

 title: Contract registration
-Description: The contract is an agreement between two parties, which undertake to comply with what was agreed between them under certain conditions.
+Description: The contract is an agreement between two parties, which undertake to comply with

 # Contract registration